Para probar los miles de complementos que están disponibles aquí, descarga Mozilla Firefox, ¡una forma rápida y gratuita de navegar en la Web!Cerrar

 - Fully Internationalized (i18n) - suss-out any page in any language or script

-It's time to get exCited!CiteEvidence.org
+It's time to get exCited!

-is a fack-check database in the form of a semantic wiki which is used primarily to support the Fact Checker browser extension.
-Share your fact checking results on this wiki and everyone browsing the Internet with the extension will see your evidence embedded within news stories, blogs, corporate and government publications, etc. - any non-fiction work accessible via a web browser.CiteEvidence.org
+CiteEvidence.org is a fact-check database in the form of a semantic wiki which is used primarily to support the Fact Checker browser extension.
+Share your fact checking results on the wiki and everyone browsing the Internet with this extension will see your evidence embedded within news stories, blogs, corporate and government publications, etc. - any non-fiction work accessible via a web browser.

-gathers citations to documentary evidence for any assertion, or what we call, a Statement Under Scrutiny (SUS).
-The Fact Checker extension displays these evidence citations in your browser along with the key statement(s) of the evidence document for immediate viewing along with a formatted endnote citation and link to an online copy of the document if one is available.
-SUS are recognized wherever they may be restated on the Internet.
-If you think a SUS was not detected, click the "Force Recheck" button to update your cache.
-The cache is updated frequently with no noticeable effect on bandwidth after the initial 2 MB download.
-The extension accomplishes this without sending the content of the page to the CiteEvidence server to accomplish its task except when explicitly and manually told to with the "Check Selected Text" function.
-All SUS submissions are be confirmed as existing in the cited document before being made available to Fact Checker users.
-For pages behind a paywall or other non-public pages that our servers cannot access, you can help identify new SUS locations by sending the page content (select text -> Right-Click -> Check Selected Text) to our server for analysis and any SUS found will be available to all Fact Checker users on subsequent visits to the page.
+CiteEvidence gathers citations to documentary evidence for any assertion, or what we call, a Statement Under Scrutiny (SUS).
+The Fact Checker extension displays these evidence citations in your browser along with the key statement(s) from the evidenced document for immediate viewing along with a Chicago style formatted endnote and a direct link to the document.
+SUS are recognized wherever they may be reprinted on the Internet.
+If you think a SUS was not detected, click the "Recheck Page" button to tell CiteEvidence to download its own private copy of the page and return any results it finds to your browser.
+The extension does not need to send text from the browser to the CiteEvidence server to accomplish its task except when explicitly and manually told to with the "Check Selected Text" function.
+All SUS submissions and their evidence are confirmed as valid and present in the cited documents before being made available to Fact Checker users.
+For pages behind pay or subscription walls or other non-public pages that our servers cannot access, you can help us identify new SUS locations by sending the page content (select text -> Right-Click -> Check Selected Text) to our server for analysis and any SUS found will be automatically available to all other Fact Checker users on subsequent visits to the page.

-This citation system is NOT designed for the general annotation of documents with miscellaneous related data such as dictionary, map, or encyclopedia entries or various other loosely-related information about a document.
-We believe that such systems have failed widespread adoption in the past because they simply overload the reader with too much iformation that is mostly uninteresting or distracting.
-We focus on the single most frequent and most important question asked during research, "Is this true?"
+This citation system will not overwhelm you with various miscellaneous data such as dictionary entries, maps, encyclopedia entries or various other loosely-related information about a document.
+We believe that such systems have failed widespread adoption in the past because they simply overload the reader with too much information that is mostly uninteresting or distracting.
+We focus on the single most important and frequently asked question everyday, "Is this true?"
 The Fact Checker/CiteEvidence system will answer that question immediately and make your research more complete and with a lot less time and effort.

-Becoming a CiteEvidence Contributor
+Becoming a CiteEvidence contributor

 Adding new SUS to an article is easy through the shortcut menu (select text -> Right-Click -> Create SUS from Selected).
 But, there are rules which must be followed in order to add new citations to the system.
 If you would like to contribute, please learn how by first reading the Help page on the CiteEvidence wiki.
 For now, registration is not required to submit a new SUS and cite evidence for (or against) it.

 What kind of articles/posts/etc can be sussed and/or cited?
-We think the focus should primarily be on output from news sources, but there is no policy against sussing articles or documents from any other non-fiction source as long as the document is of a serious nature with the intent to distribute factual information.
-E.g., blogs, advertisements, company releases, product information, brochures, technical docs, whitepapers, government publications, etc, etc.
+We think the focus should primarily be on output from news sources, but there is no policy against sussing articles or documents from any other non-fiction source as long as the document is of a serious nature with the intent to distribute factual information; e.g., serious blogs, advertisements, company releases, product information, brochures, technical docs, white papers, government publications, etc, etc.

 Tips on how to contribute: